BCB4PM/GL4SDA/README.md

 ```

-We also provide all the row data necessary to create train and test graphs.
+We also provide all the raw data necessary to create train and test graphs.
 Please run the scripts in the "preprocessing" folder in the following order:

 ```